 Empowering Patients, Providers and Community with Creative + Usable Solutions

 In Maryland, health-related public budget spending costs at $10.4 Billion (FY14) accounts for over 25% of all state expenses.
 Improving the health of the state can translate into large savings.
 Information is the lifeblood of the health system but the current system too often creates significant challenges to acquiring, coordinating, sharing, and managing health-related information.
-We know that better coordination across clinical providers and patients, more activated and engaged patients, and increased use of appropriate data can yield positive returns to health, save lives, increase wellness, and reduce costs.
+We know that better coordination across clinical providers and patients, more activated and engaged patients, and increased use of usable data can yield positive returns to health, save lives, increase wellness, and reduce costs.
 What’s exciting is the range of new mobile devices, applications, and wireless sensors that can deploy care anywhere and may improve healthy behaviors, prevent hospital readmissions, and increase efficiencies.
-However, a range of challenges exist in the use of these systems: patients may not use them, doctors may not know how best use these new data sources, many hospitals and clinical providers are struggling with the transition to electronic medical records, and systems do not communicate well with each other, for example.
+However, a range of challenges exist in the use of these systems such as they may not be easy to use, sharing data can be hard, and health can be difficult to understand.

 - Solution that enables the management of chronic diseases (e.g., diabetes, heart disease, lung disease (COPD), cancer, and mental health disorders);